HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-modality-and-technique-intro.md

 ### Usage

 Extension capturing modality and technique of a given radiotherapy procedure.
+For definitions, see the [Radiotherapy Glossary](glossary.html) page.

 Allowed combinations of modality and technique are shown here and enforced by invariants: